allebone/help.omni.af.mil/docs/PEX/StanEval.md

 **Evaluation Criteria Tab**
 After eval criteria is created or imported in the Evaluation Criteria Tool, use the Evaluation Criteria tab to create profiles and apply the set to a squadron, MDS and crew position.
 A profile determines which areas/subareas appear on a worksheet.
 Required and Desired criteria appear on the worksheet, N/A criteria does not.
 For example, for an instructor upgrade eval, select only the instructor areas as Required.
 You must have at least one profile.

-A. Click `Add Profile`.
+1. Click `Add Profile`.
-B. When the dialog opens, name the profile.
+2. When the dialog opens, name the profile.
-C. Select each area/subarea as Required, Desired or N/A.
+3. Select each area/subarea as Required, Desired or N/A.
-D. Import Eval Criteria.
+4. Import Eval Criteria.
 Imports only the older .xml file types.

 #### Overview- Manage Your Stan Eval Program